 These hotels are just a taste of the 12 McMenamins’ hotels you’ll find in Oregon and Washington.
 (10 currently open and 2 in development, as of this writing.)
 So if you’re visiting Washington or Oregon, do make it a point to stay at a McMenamins property, or at least stop by one of their pubs for a pint and/or meal.
 You WILL NOT regret it.
 It is a Pacific Northwest institution that should NOT be missed.

 If you’re a local and you haven’t yet participated in their Passport program…well, what are you waiting for?
 You have to visit every single restaurant/pub and hotel in Oregon and Washington to get a stamp at each location.
 Now, this may seem like a not-so-subtle ruse to get you to spend money at every location, but nay!
 You only need to stick your head in the door (or belly up to the bar) and ask for a passport stamp.
 And on to the next location, you go!
 To get a stamp at a hotel, they make it fun by offering a clue at the front desk, and you have to tour the hotel (self-guided) to find the clue.
 Once you think you have it, go back to the front desk with your guess.
 If you’re right, you get the stamp!
-(No limit to a number of guesses.)
+(No limit to the number of guesses.)
 The perks at the end of your McMenamins journey are well worth the trip to every single restaurant, bar, and hotel to get all of your passport stamps.
 Find out more here.